binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 * ref in list page url is for tracing user, it's better remove it.
 * IMDb does not serve more than 100000 results for any query, you need find more lists with lesser results, like [this](http://www.imdb.com/search/title?genres=action&title_type=feature&sort=moviemeter,asc)
 * You may need a list sorted by last updated time and update it with a shorter interval.
-* Some attribute is hard to extract, you may need write selector pattern on hand or using [XPATH](http://www.w3schools.com/xpath/xpath_syntax.asp) and/or some python code to extract informations.
+* Some attribute is hard to extract, you may need write selector pattern on hand or using [XPATH](http://www.w3schools.com/xpath/xpath_syntax.asp) and/or some python code to extract information.

 [IMDb]:          http://www.imdb.com/
 [WWW]:           http://en.wikipedia.org/wiki/World_Wide_Web